yo-yo-yo-jbo/dangerous_dave/README.md

 g_is_warp_zone = 0;
 ```

-Debugging with the the DosBox debugger helped clarify everything - the current score is indeed that `g_unknown1`.
+Debugging with the the DosBox debugger helped clarify everything and helped me a lot with the renaming.
+The score is composed of an entire `32`-bit value (implemented as two halves - each `16` bit).
+Now that I know where the number of lives is saved, reverse-engineering is pretty quick - I suspected there is no memory corruption issue this time but just a logic bug, perhaps.
+The conditions that increases the number of lives are:
+1. The difference between the current score and the "next goal" is more than `0x4e20` (which is `20000` points).
+2. The current number of lives is less than `3`.
+3.

 ## Summary
 Of course that after all of that I had to add some funny changes, my parser is also capable of editing levels and text: